inetum-orleans/docker-devbox-ddb/docs/features/shell.md

               {
                 environment+: {POSTGRES_PASSWORD: "ddb"},
                 volumes+: [
                   'db-data:/var/lib/postgresql/data',
                   ddb.path.project + ':/project'
                 ]
               }
         }
     }
     ```

-    Then, run `ddb configure`, which will generate executable files in the `.bin` folder.
+    Then, run `ddb configure`, which will generate executable shim file in the `.bin` folder.

-    Finaly, you can run `$(ddb activate)` to update your `PATH` and bring those commands to your local environment
+    Finaly, run `$(ddb activate)` to update your `PATH` and bring those commands to your local environment.
-    as native ones.

-    Now, you can run `psql` and `pg_dump` as if they were native commands.
+    Now, `psql` and `pg_dump` are available as if they were native commands.

 Aliases Management
 ---